lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction3.md

 LLE (Locally Linear Embedding) also projects the data into a lower dimensional space while preserving the local neighborhoods' information.

 1. Similar to Isomap, it applies KNN to find the k nearest neighbors for every data point.
-2. Then it builds a cost function to minimize the total absolute differences between each data point and their weighted neighbors.
-The sum of neighbors' weights is 1 for each data point, and a weight matrix will be constructed where each data point's weights are determined by minimizing the cost function.
+2. It then constructs a cost function to minimize the total absolute differences between each data point and its weighted neighbors.
+The sum of the neighbors' weights is set to 1 for each data point, and a weight matrix is created where each data point's weights are determined by minimizing the cost function.
-3. When looking for a lower dimensional space, it will try to build a similar cost functions where the data points are replaced by their lower dimensional representations.
-The weights kept the same as step 2, and LLE will find a lower dimension that can minimize the new cost function.
+3. When seeking a lower-dimensional representation, LLE tries to build a similar cost function where the data points are replaced by their lower-dimensional representations.
+The weights from step 2 are preserved, and LLE finds the lower-dimensional space that minimizes this new cost function.

 To understand more details of LLE, check [here][2].